hi20160616/spamkiller/README.md

 2. `focuses.json`: is a list to save the keywords, if shot, the eml will delivery to folder **[FOCUSED]**.
 3. `spams.json`: is a list to save the keywords, if shot, the eml will delivery to folder **[SPAM]**.

-## Notice
+# Notice
-If anything wrong, please look up the `log.txt`, that was generated at folder where is `spamkiller.exe`, also, the terminal window will print error stacks, that can help me fix some bugs.
+If anything wrong, please look up the "log.txt", that was generated at folder where is "spamkiller.exe", also, the terminal window will print error stacks, that can help me fix some bugs.